Girl with a Pearl Earring (2003) – Q&A interview with producer Andy Paterson, director Peter Webber, Colin Firth and Scarlett Johansson

-Movie Feature by Susan Hodgetts
+Movie Interview by Susan Hodgetts

 Scarlett Johansson is being lauded as a future Hollywood megastar at the tender age of 18.
 She seems wise beyond her years as she breezes into the room all swept back bleach blonde hair and a black v-neck cross top.
 Witty and fresh yet already with a world-weary attitude, her maturity is surprising and she clearly has a sensible head on her shoulders.
 But it’s producer Andy Paterson who speaks first.